atindraraut/hubspot-crm-integration/README.md

 I probably spent more time than necessary debugging authentication issues before I fully understood the scope requirements for creating custom properties.
 This taught me the importance of carefully reading API documentation before starting implementation.

 **Webhook Payload Formatting:**
-Getting the exact JSON format correct for the webhook assignment required several iterations.
+Getting the exact JSON format correct for the webhook project required several iterations.
 HubSpot's personalization tokens have some nuances that aren't immediately obvious from the documentation.

 **Error Handling Complexity:**
 Ensuring the API gracefully handles all possible failure scenarios (invalid tokens, network issues, malformed requests, HubSpot API errors, rate limiting) was more complex than I initially anticipated.

 ### What I Learned

-This assignment provided valuable learning opportunities in several areas:
+This project provided valuable learning opportunities in several areas:

 **API Design Principles:**
 I significantly improved my understanding of designing clean, RESTful APIs with proper error handling, input validation, and consistent response formats.